Hi from Hermanus — Brad Pitt stayed here too

 The first was with Portugal.
 While it is sometimes difficult to remember, Portugal was a world power over 500 years ago.
 In fact, it was a Portuguese explorer, Bartholemew Diaz who was the first European to discover the Cape of Good Hope, and that there was a Diaz museum on Moosell Bay, which was on our way, I knew I had to pay homage.

 We stopped at the museum, to the joy of my guide—who’d never had another request from a tour group to stop there.
-The piece de reistance was a recreation of one of the caravels that Diaz and his crew sailed from Portugal around the Cape (which he initially called the Cape of Storms; King Joao II, a better marketer, gave it its new name), a journey that took 6 months.
+The piece de reistance was a recreation of one of the caravels that Diaz and his crew sailed from Portugal around the Cape (which he initially called the Cape of Storms; King Joao II, a better marketer, gave it its new name), a journey that took six months.
 It is astonishing how small it is—under 100 feet, with a crew of 33, and a totally undifferentiated hold.
 Tis said the crew slept on deck, rather like my Scouts have done in the Keys.

-The recreated caravel was a gift of the Portuguese, who built it in 1988—the 500th anniversary of the original voyage—and did the trip in 3 months—probably because they added a privy (is that a poop deck?), bunks, and a galley.
+The recreated caravel was a gift of the Portuguese, who built it in 1988—the 500th anniversary of the original voyage—and did the trip in three months—probably because they added a privy (is that a poop deck?), bunks, and a galley.

 Diaz was blown off course and landed in Moosell bay, which he called Sao Bras (St. Blais), and because it had a spring, was one of the standard refueling stops on the route eventually charted by Vasco da Gama.
 As for Diaz, though he reached the Cape, da Gama reached India, and on the next voyage in 1502, Diaz was again blown off course and drowned.